michaelajao/Anuerysm_transientFlow_PINNs/README.md

 ## Training

-The training pipeline is managed by `main_experiment.py`, which initializes models, optimizers, and schedulers.
+The training pipeline is managed by `full_pinn_experiment.py`, which initializes models, optimizers, and schedulers.
 It also handles logging and early stopping based on validation loss.

-## Evaluation

-After training, models are evaluated using `evaluate.py`, which computes metrics such as R², NRMSE, and MAE.
-Results are saved for further analysis.

 ## Results